suixinsuo/olympus-protocol/docs/OlympusBasicIndex.md

 ```

 #### &emsp;Parameters
-> _name: Index name</br>
+> _name: Index name </br>
   _symbol: Index symbol (The derivative is ERC20 compatible, so it follow the rules of ERC20.
-For example: the symbol length can be any, but it's better to keep in from 2 - 5)</br>
+For example: the symbol length can be any, but it's better to keep it from 2 - 5) </br>
-  _description: Index description</br>
+  _description: Index description </br>
-  _category: Index category</br>
+  _category: Index category </br>
-  _decimals: Index decimals (normally it should be 18)</br>
+  _decimals: Index decimals (normally it should be 18) </br>
-  _tokens: The token addresses that the index can buy, sell and rebalance</br>
+  _tokens: The token addresses that the index can buy, sell and rebalance </br>
-  _wights: the weights of token</br>
+  _wights: the weights of token </br>

 #### &emsp;Example code
 ```javascript